 This year, I’ll run quotes on: USAA, State Farm, GEICO, Allstate, Progressive, and Esurance.
 Again, these quotes are for 6 month rates paid every 6 months, rather than monthly.
 Paying twice a year rather than 12 times a year saves a bit.

 USAA (current insurer) – $506 Still the best auto insurance company for military servicemembers for the price.
 USAA’s customer service is legendary.
 The one claim we had to file in 2012 was handled efficiently and smoothly.
-If they keep their prices reasonable, they have a customer for life.
+If they keep their prices reasonable, they have a customer for life, I’m telling you, their life insurance quotes are actually worth a look.
 USAA is our one stop shop for banking and insurance and has been for 7 years now.

 GEICO – $800 GEICO stands for Government Employees Insurance Company, so you’d think they are pretty military friendly.
 However, they just can’t seem to compete with USAA